codingfan786/Vic2-TNO/README.md

 ### Nuclear Ultimatum in MP
 Since the white peace from the ultimatum does not give a truce, in MP you should include a rule that all participants white peaced in an ultimatum must wait the normal truce time to declare war again.

-~~The white peace event can arbitrarily end entire wars instead of just peacing out individual participants.
-I'm not sure how to fix this so the following rule in MP is strongly suggested.~~

-- ~~Everyone who has received a nuclear ultimatum event must choose the "stay in war" option.
-Anyone who wanted to peace out is then given the opportunity to white peace the war using normal peace deals.
-All spherlings of this person must also be white peaced.
-(The intented behavior of the nuke mechanic.)~~

-I believe the bug this refers to has been fixed and so this rule is no longer necessary.